qt-truong/zed-examples/05-Positional-Tracking/README.md

 ## Code Examples
-For code examples, check out the [Tutorial](../09-Tutorials/tutorial%204%20-%20positional%20tracking) and [Sample](../10-Samples/positional%20tracking) on GitHub.
+For code examples, check out the [Tutorial](../09-Tutorials/tutorial%204%20-%20positional%20tracking) and [Sample](../10-Samples/positional%20tracking) in this repository.

 ## Integrations